cbesaw/ccode_replace_python/README.md

 This script allows python users to utilize Clayton Thyne's Stata file for creating ccodes in country-level datasets.
 Allows for easy merging.
 Uses a modified text file of original stata code to scrape ccode numbers and country name strings.

-**UPDATE 2/27/2018: Added 13 additional non-uniform country strings based on NAP dataset.**
+**UPDATE 2/27/2018: Added 13 additional non-uniform country strings based on NAP dataset.
+The changes are reflected in the clthyn.txt file**

 # Credit for ccode/country information goes to Dr. Clayton Thyne at Kentucky.
 Process based on original .do file made by Thyne.
 See http://www.uky.edu/~clthyn2/research.htm for more information.